dan-cristian/haiot/apps/tesla/TeslaPy/README.md

 As of January 12, 2022, Tesla has deprecated the use of [RFC 7523](https://tools.ietf.org/html/rfc7523) tokens and requires the SSO tokens to be used for API access.
 If you get a `requests.exceptions.HTTPError: 401 Client Error: Unauthorized for url: https://owner-api.teslamotors.com/api/1/vehicles` and you are using correct credentials then you are probably using an old version of this module.

-As of March 1, 2022, Tesla no longer supports the login_hint parameter in the V3 authorization URL.
-If you get a `requests.exceptions.HTTPError: 500 Server Error: Internal Server Error for url: https://auth.tesla.com/oauth2/v3/authorize` then you are probably using an old version of this module.
+As of January 7, 2024, Tesla has removed the VEHICLE_LIST endpoint.
+If you get a `requests.exceptions.HTTPError: 412 Client Error: Endpoint is only available on fleetapi.
+Visit https://developer.tesla.com/docs for more info` then you are probably using an old version of this module.

 ## Demo applications